geewynn/techcrunch_warehouse/README.md

 # TechCrunch Data Warehouse and pipeline
 ## Workflow

+# Redshift
+The airflow ETL needs the table to be ready before running the full pipeline.
+- Run create_cluster.sh to create a redshift cluster.
+- Create the tables by running create_tables.py

+The configuration settings and files can be found in the export_env_variables.sh file.

+# EMR
+EMR cluster is needed for running the transformation files.
+The pyspark script can be found in the transfom folder.
+The emr_util file contains functions for creating cluster, starting a spark session and terminating a spark session.

 ### Redshift Configuration
 - create_cluster.sh contains command to create the redshift cluster.
   ```